3+3 BS/JD Pre-Law Program

 • Prepare for and take the LSAT.

 • Early Fall: Retake the LSAT.
-University at Buffalo School of Law and Syracuse University College of Law both require a minimum LSAT score at or above the law school's applicants most recent year's median score.
+University at Buffalo School of Law and Syracuse University College of Law both require a minimum LSAT score at or above the law school's most recent entering classes’ median score.

-• Complete the required 90 undergraduate credit hours with at least a cumulative 3.5 GPA if applying to University at Buffalo School of Law or 3.6 if applying to Syracuse University College of Law.
+• Complete the required 90 undergraduate credit hours and achieve at least a cumulative 3.5 GPA if applying to University at Buffalo School of Law or 3.6 GPA if applying to Syracuse University College of Law.

-• February 1: Deadline to complete the University at Buffalo School of Law (UBSL), which includes your LSAT scores.
+• February 1: Deadline to submit the University at Buffalo School of Law (UBSL) application, which includes your personal statement, two letters of recommendation, your LSAT scores and RIT transcript.
 As a 3+3 RIT/UBSL student, your application fee is waived.

-• March 1: Deadline to complete the Syracuse University College of Law (SUCL) Application, which includes your LSAT scores.
+• March 1: Deadline to complete the Syracuse University College of Law (SUCL) application, which includes your personal statement, two letters of recommendation, your LSAT scores and RIT transcript.
 As a 3+3 RIT/SUCL student, your application fee is waived.

 • Upon official acceptance, complete all University at Buffalo School of Law or Syracuse University College of Law admissions paperwork.